Suzanne Morris talks about AFTERMATH to Bill Beckett on Red River Public Radio.

 She also reexamines decisions she made while struggling to put her life back together—choices that appeared foregone at the time, yet in the end further complicated the effects of the great loss she suffered; and, most regrettably, led her to squander the one great romance of her life.

-Meantime, if you would like to know a bit more about how AFTERMATH came to be, I invite you to click on the "Blog" tab.
+If you would like to know more about how AFTERMATH came to be, please click on the "Blog" tab.

 Suzanne Page Morris